nrdvana/userp/doc/protocol.md

 on a flag in the metadata block.

 When names are given, the integer can be encoded with the API encode_int *or* encode_symbol.
-Specifying a symbol that does not exist in names is an error.
+Specifying a symbol that does not exist in ```names``` is an error.

 ### Symbol

-Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the Stirng.intern() of Java.
+Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the String.intern() of Java.
 These are meant to represent concepts with no particular integer value.
 When encoded, the symbols can make use of a string table in the metadata block to remove common prefixes.
 Thus, they get encoded as small integers rather than as string literals.

   * values - an array of symbols which compose this type
+  * prefix - a string prefix that assists with declaring the symbols or using them at runtime

 The Symbol type can be subclassed by giving it a list of values.
 Any time this Symbol type is selected, only those values will be allowed.
 The values are of course encoded as integers, but